rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 Let's see an example **NOT** following the principle:

-Imagine we have a use case that has to do some expensive operations over a list:
+Imagine we have an use case that has to do some expensive operations over a list:

 ````kotlin
 class ExpensiveOperationsOverListUseCase {